What is Crixivan?

-If you also take didanosine, take it 1 hour before or after you take indinavir, on an empty stomach.
+If you also take didanosine, take it on an empty stomach 1 hour before or 1 hour after you take Crixivan.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Indinavir may increase your risk of certain infections or autoimmune disorders by changing the way your immune system works.
-Symptoms may occur weeks or months after you start treatment with indinavir.
+Crixivan may increase your risk of certain infections or autoimmune disorders by changing the way your immune system works.
+Symptoms may occur weeks or months after you start treatment with this medicine.
 Tell your doctor if you have:

 signs of a new infection--fever, night sweats, swollen glands, mouth sores, diarrhea, stomach pain, weight loss;